Monday, November 9, 2015

-A perfect snack for a cocktail party.
-Bar snack.
+A perfect holiday and party snack.
 Salty, crispy, addictive.
 A good gift, too.

-These pecans, though, are good, too.
-And because of them the Frenchman appreciates me all over again.
 My Aunt Yvonne used to make these.
-Outside their beautiful old house in Paarl, they have a pecan tree.
+At her beautiful old house in Paarl, there is (was?) a pecan tree.
 And she would shell the nuts herself, and then roast them.
 I think her recipe is a little different - my cousin Kate says she uses butter.

 1lb fresh pecans